Holzland Becker GbmH

 • The team can release new features daily without interrupting shoppers or requiring downtime windows

-• Infrastructure scales during busy periods and shrinks during low traffic, without manual action
+• Infrastructure grows during busy periods and shrinks during low traffic, without manual action

 Beyond the platform migration, the project made deliberate use of Shopware 6's native capabilities to support the specific needs of a multi-shop, high-traffic operation.